9-Dec-2016, 18:28 UT/GMT

 In this concise chapter Liz Greene describes the child's general temperament and her characteristic approach to life.The rich array of individual abilities and potentials portrayed in Lydia's birth horoscope is set against the background of an inherent temperament bias which may be partly hereditary but is also the reflection of a mysterious essence which belongs to her alone.
 This mysterious "something" is already at work within Lydia, helping her to develop her personality along the lines which are healthiest and most natural to her. [..]
 Blatant favouritism within the family, conditional love based on whether parents are pleased with her, and emotional manipulation through the imposition of guilt are extremely destructive to Lydia's confidence and ability to make the best of her developing gifts.
 She needs [...]
 III.
 The Characters in the Story

 This is one of the most comprehensive chapters of the "Child's Horoscope".
 This short version touches only on a few of the central characters in your child's personality.
 The complete report provides a detailed description on 7-9 pages.The tension between the main characters in Lydia's inner story is the source of energy which provides the impetus for growth, movement and the formation of a healthy individuality. [..]
-If all the world is a stage, as Shakespeare once wrote, and all the men and women (and children) merely players, then Lydia intends to be a star or, at the very least, the villain if she cannot achieve the main heroic role.
-She would rather be thought badly of the chief [...] [..]
+But it is natural for her to be interested primarily in herself.
+If all the world is a stage, as Shakespeare once wrote, and all the men and women (and children) merely players, then Lydia intends to be a star or, at the very least, the villain if she cannot achieve the [...] [..]
 She can sometimes be very aggressive in claiming centre stage, and much tact may be needed to help her recognise the needs and rights of siblings.
 If she is the eldest child in the family, she may express intense and prolonged jealousy at having to share parental love with [...]
 Hidden traits [..]
 Her disregard for the rituals of everyday life masks a deep longing for an orderly environment where she can indulge her fantasies knowing that everything will still be safely in its place.
 Thus she may react to change and disruption with many secret fears.
 Any new challenge [...]
 IV.
 Emotional Needs and Patterns in Relationships

 This chapter contains valuable information on the child's basic needs and the relationship with her parents.
 The complete horoscope covers this chapter on 5-6 pages.Every child has particular ways in which he or she experiences and seeks emotional contact with others, and this may not always accord with other, more dominant personality traits. [..]
-Lively, intelligent and curious, her inquisitive nature and eagerness to discover everything about those she loves should never be criticised or repressed.
-Love which is expressed only through dutiful self-sacrifice or intense possessiveness will leave her feeling lonely [...] [..]
+Above all, a feeling of being understood matters deeply to Lydia, and a free and lively flow of communication with others is essential to her sense of happiness, contentment and emotional security.
+Lively, intelligent and curious, her inquisitive nature and eagerness to [...] [..]
 The girl's ability to formulate goals and direct her energy toward achieving things in the world is directly linked to her need to offer the best she is capable of to the parent she admires so much.
 Because this very special relationship is rooted not only on the instinctual [...]
 V. Fears and Insecurities

 Knowing about their child's fears can help parents to react with love and understanding in challenging situations.
 The child's main fears and insecurities are described on 2-3 pages in the full report.VI.
 Looking toward the future